MS MIS Career Checklist

 Upload your résumé

-After the CRC has reviewed your résumé and you have made the recommended changes, upload your résumé to the BizLink system.
-All MS MIS résumés should be CRC approved and uploaded by the end of September.
+After the summer résumé review session, and after you have made the recommended changes, upload your résumé to the BizLink system.
+All MS MIS résumés should be uploaded by the end of September.

 Attend the CRC events and workshops